Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Reinforcement learning

-Obviously, this tabular approach is intractable for large state and action spaces.
-For this reason, the Q-table was replaced in subsequent work by a Q-function approximator which doesn't store all Q-values individually \cite{lin1992self,melo2007q}.
+Obviously, the tabular approach is intractable for large state and action spaces.
+For this reason, the Q-table was replaced in subsequent work by a Q-function approximator which does not store all Q-values individually \cite{lin1992self,melo2007q}.
 In the seminal work \cite{mnih2015human}, the authors use a NN as the Q-function approximator which they call \textit{deep Q-network} (DQN) and the resulting algorithm the \textit{DQN algorithm}, and demonstrate that this algorithm achieves human-level performance on a number of arcade games.
-In this work, the agent chooses actions based on an $\epsilon$-greedy policy, which means with probability $\epsilon$, a random action is performed and with probability $1 - \epsilon$ the agent chooses the action which corresponds to the highest Q-value for the given state.
+In this work, the agent chooses actions based on an $\epsilon$-greedy policy as described above.
 Typically $\epsilon$ is chosen large in the beginning and then decayed in subsequent iterations, to ensure that the agent can sufficiently explore the environment at early stages of training by being exposed to a variety of states.
-The authors of \cite{mnih2015human} also utilize two other improvements over previous approaches which we adopt: (i) \textit{experience replay}: past transitions and their outcomes are stored in a memory, and for updates sampled at random from this memory to remove temporal correlations between transitions, (ii) adding a second so-called \textit{target network} to compute the expected Q-values for the update rule, where the target network has an identical structure as the DQN, but is not trained and only sporadically updated with a copy of the parameters of the DQN to increase stability during training.
+The authors of \cite{mnih2015human} also utilize two other improvements over previous approaches which we adopt: (i) \textit{experience replay}: past transitions and their outcomes are stored in a memory, and the batches of these transitions that are used to compute parameter updates are sampled at random from this memory to remove temporal correlations between transitions, (ii) adding a second so-called \textit{target network} to compute the expected Q-values for the update rule, where the target network has an identical structure as the DQN, but is not trained and only sporadically updated with a copy of the parameters of the DQN to increase stability during training.
 We refer to the original paper for further details on the necessity of these techniques to stabilize training of the DQN algorithm.